Alturas, California: History

 Alturas occupies what was initially an Achumawi (Pit River) village known as Kosealekte or Kasalektawi.
 The city was initially known as Dorris Bridge or Dorris' Bridge, named after Pressley and James Dorris, who built a bridge across the Pit River at this location.

 The Dorris Bridge post office opened in 1871.
 The town was renamed Dorrisville in 1874 and Alturas in 1876, the latter meaning "heights" in Spanish.
 The census of 1880 showed a population of 148.
 However, settlement continued over the next two decades, until the city was incorporated on September 16, 1901.
-Because of its central location, Dorrisville became the county seat when Modoc County formed in 1874, even though both Adin and Cedarville were then larger towns.
+Because of its central location, Alturas became the county seat when Modoc County formed in 1874, even though both Adin and Cedarville were then larger towns.